docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 Writes the specified text to the file at the current position.
 For encoded files, writing a single Unicode character may write multiple bytes.

-NOTE: Be careful not to write to a file that is open in another application or object, as this can overwrite existing data.
+.. note:: Be careful not to write to a file that is open in another application or object, as this can overwrite existing data.

 Returns true on success.
 writeln()
 fileObj.writeln (text[, text...]...)